The importance of MVPs (Minimum Viable Products) and MMPs (Minimum Marketable Products)

 If an MLP (Minimum Lovable Product) exists ...

-... then there already is a product that provides a minimum of functions and usability so that it can literally be loved by end users.
-It is therefore the antithesis of the Minimum Viable Product (MVP).
-In most cases, not many more changes or additions are necessary to transform an MLP into an MMP.
+… then there already is a product that provides a minimum of functions and usability so that end users can love it.
+It is, therefore, the antithesis of the Minimum Viable Product (MVP).
+In most cases, only a few extra refinements or additions are necessary to transform an MLP into an MMP.

 If an EVP (Exceptional Viable Product) exists ...